 FHA (Federal Housing Administration) loans are not loans made by the government.
-They are loans whose guidelines are set by this governmental agency (regarding credit scores, debt to income ratios, down payment requirements, etc.) and then, as long as the lender adheres to those guidelines, FHA will insure the loans against the possibility of default.
+They are loans whose primary guidelines are set by this governmental agency (regarding credit suitability, income and employment expectations, down payment requirements, etc.) and then, as long as the lender adheres to those guidelines, FHA will insure the loans against the possibility of default.
 This is in lieu of using PMI (Private Mortgage Insurance, required whenever you don’t have 20% down) on a conventional loan (meaning not FHA or VA).
 It enables borrowers to put down as little as 3.5% in down-payment, while still receiving a competitive interest rate, and even the possibility of a willing seller paying most or all of the buyer’s closing costs.
 It’s a great vehicle for getting into your own home when you don’t have the perfect scenario of a high credit score, low debt, good income, and substantial savings.
 FHA does have lower maximum loan amounts in some areas.
-For instance, in the Philadelphia region, $379,500 for a single unit property. (you can borrow more, though, if you decide to by a duplex, or even a triplex or quad, and live in one unit and rent the other!)
+For instance, in the Philadelphia region, $402,500 for a single unit property. (you can borrow more, though, if you decide to buy a duplex, or even a triplex or quad, and live in one unit and rent the other!)

 If you are interested in purchasing a condominium, the entire condominium project will need to have a special (and current) FHA approval in order to use FHA financing.
 Your Realtor or loan officer can help you to find out if a condo project that interests you is on the approved list (or use the link provided on our home page to the HUD site of approved condos.)

 We'll help you navigate the mortgage loan process, answering

 your questions and offering our advice along the way.